bridgecrew-perf6/prototype_deploy_n_scale/README.md

 #### ros-camera

 This block adds plug and play ROS support for the official Raspberry Pi cameras.
 On runtime, if everything is connected properly, you’ll be able to see the camera feed from this sensor on the /image/compressed topic.

 This block wraps the most popular ROS package for the Raspberry Pi camera.
-Check out their github for more information.
+Check out [their github repository]() for more information.

 Add this to your docker-compose.yaml file to use this block:
 ```yaml
 ros-camera: